scribblelive/comment-sample-v2/README.md

 ScribbleLive Comment Widget for APIv2
 ===========
-This widget allows users to submit comments to an event from either a stand alone webpage or in a Scribble UI that doesn't support commenting (e.g Pinboard, Timeline, etc.)
+This widget allows users to submit comments to an event from either a stand alone webpage or in a Scribble UI that doesn't support commenting (e.g Timeline, etc.)

 The html, css, and javascript code can be placed in any page or the top or bottom html of a Scribblelive whitelabel.
 In order to operate this widget you will need a Scribblelive API token and the id of an Event where the comments will be submitted to.